Preparing Your Home to Sell - It's a Journey!

 After you de-clutter and depersonalize, it's time to review your house room by room and neutralize, repair, replace and refresh.
 Since you are selling your home, we do not want to invest in expensive repairs or mammoth remodels so our goal is to look for ways to make your house appealing to buyers at minimal cost to you, the seller.
 Keeping that objective in mind, we want you to Invest your time and money in easy fixes that will pay off by bringing you top dollar for your home!

-However, and it cannot be overstated, you may love every color and be accepting of every imperfection, but to a potential buyer these will be reasons not to purchase your property, or to make you a low offer, and believe me they will be looking for reasons.
-We do not want to provide them with any, so let’s begin in the interior of the home starting with the kitchen, which can often make or break a sale.
+However, and it cannot be overstated, you may love every color and accept every imperfection, but to a potential buyer, these will be reasons not to purchase your property, make you a low offer, and believe me they will be looking for explanations.
+We do not want to provide them with any, so let's begin in the home's interior, starting with the kitchen, which can often make or break a sale.

 The Yellow Brick Road Leads to the Kitchen

-When it comes to selling your house, the kitchen is the most important room to potential buyers so you want your kitchen to make a good impression.
+When it comes to selling your house, the kitchen is the most crucial room to potential buyers, so you want your kitchen to make a good impression.
 We want them to envision whipping up their favorite gourmet delights here.
-So it follows, that the kitchen is first and foremost when it comes to getting a good return on your refurbishing investment.
-A dated kitchen will probably translate into several thousand dollars less on a buyers offer.
+So it follows that the kitchen is first and foremost when it comes to getting a good return on your refurbishing investment.
+A dated kitchen will probably translate into several thousand dollars less on a buyer's offer.
 If this describes your kitchen, we want to update it as economically as possible.

-Some low cost and easy updates that are popular DIY projects include, replacement of cabinet hardware. a new sink and faucet.
-Otherwise, make sure the faucet does not drip and the handles work smoothly.
-If your counters are in poor condition or extremely outdated replacement will go a long way to sprucing up the kitchen as well.
-A tile backsplash also adds a great deal of impact as does upgrading the lighting fixtures.
+Some low-cost and easy updates that are popular DIY projects include replacing cabinet hardware—a new sink and faucet.
+Otherwise, make sure the tap does not drip and the handles work smoothly.
+If your counters are in poor condition or highly outdated, the replacement will go a long way to sprucing up the kitchen as well.
+A tile backsplash also adds a great deal of impact by upgrading the lighting fixtures.

-On the subject of lighting, it is important that the counter space is bright and well lit as well.
-Ikea offers some excellent and inexpensive options complete with installation instructions.
-These are definitely worth a look.
+On the subject of lighting, the counter space must be bright and well lit.
+Ikea offers some excellent and inexpensive options complete with installation instructions, and these are worth a look.
 These are available at our local Twin Cities Ikea in Bloomington.

-Complete the kitchen by painting the walls in a soft cream, light tan, or pale warm gray.
-You will be amazed how much newer and refreshed your kitchen will look with these few simple and relatively inexpensive improvements!
+Complete the kitchen by painting the soft cream, light tan, or pale warm gray walls.
+With these few simple and relatively inexpensive improvements, you will be amazed at how much newer and refreshed your kitchen will look!

 Bathrooms a Buyer Can Love